danielarenee/Matroid-Basis-Exchange-Property/README.md

 # Matroid Basis Exchange Property

-This project implements an edge exchange algorithm between spanning trees of a graph — a concept rooted in matroid theory.
+This project implements an edge exchange algorithm between spanning trees of a graph, a concept rooted in matroid theory.
 Specifically, it illustrates the basis exchange property of the graphic matroid, where:

 " Given two spanning trees 𝐴 and 𝐵, for any edge 𝑎 ∈ 𝐴∖𝐵, there exists an edge 𝑏 ∈ 𝐵∖𝐴 such that (𝐴 − {𝑎}) ∪ {𝑏} is also a spanning tree "